harshita214/Chrome-Extension/RandomFact/README.md

 # RandomFact
-RandFact is a Chrome extension that is can be used to generate random facts.
+RandomFact is a Chrome extension that is can be used to generate random facts.
 A basic array was used to implement the repo of facts

 ![image](https://user-images.githubusercontent.com/75256548/157597453-b8a4f7ee-6dd1-4183-b19b-54a1c809fb17.png)